 How do I get public liability cover?

 Our business insurance is flexible, so you can build a policy that meets your specific business needs – whether you're a sole trader or a growing business.
 You can choose to only take out public liability or you can include a range of different covers in one policy, with one renewal date.

-You can take out Direct Line for Business insurance quickly and easily online.
-To get a quote we'll ask a few questions about you and your business, and we'll work out a premium based on your answers.
+You can take out Direct Line for Business insurance easily online.
+To get a quote we'll ask a few questions about you and your business, and we’ll work out a premium based on your answers.